ChrisArasin/simple-multiplayer-client/README.md

 A demo front end app for implementing a realtime multiplayer interface.
 The back-end is hosted on Glitch: https://glitch.com/~simple-multiplayer-server.

+There is a walkthrough of this demo [on Medium](https://medium.com/bluecadet/just-enough-multiplayer-a-simple-start-for-prototyping-realtime-multi-user-spaces-with-socket-io-1fd260ef3e54)

 ## Running the Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 In the project directory, you can run: